physics-paul/trading-strategy/README.md

 This task is divided into ten main parts:

 1.1.
-Collecting Current Portfolio Information from Fidelity \n 2.1.
+Collecting Current Portfolio Information from Fidelity 2.1.
 Collecting Tickers to Use
 3.1.
 Combine Tickers into a Portfolio
 4.1.
 Obtain the Fama-French 5-Factors